 One of the other things that bothered me about the Taylor et al. paper was this claim:

-The idea is that pastoral herders mostly eat the meat of a single type of animal as opposed to hunting whatever they can get their hands on, but this seems silly to me.
+The idea is that pastoral herders mostly eat the meat of a single type of animal rather than hunting whatever they can get their hands on, but this seems silly to me.
 What if they were just very specialized hunters or capable of large-scale hunting like the builders of the wall of Jericho?
 It’s not like a pit trap would show up in the archaeological record terribly well.

 I personally preferred David Anthony’s approach to early pastoral economies: